kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 - Does not allow renaming a file on top of an existing open file.
   Connectathon's special test op_ren has been commented out.

+- File access timestamps might be wrong for delegations.

 - Extended attributes are supported with some limitations:
   a) the server must support NFS Named Attributes,
   b) the order of listings cannot be guaranteed by NFS, and